 - Donations received are recognised in the Statement of Financial Activities when they are unconditionally pledged.
-Donations received are recorded as unrestricted as the Foundation has the ultimate discretion on the use of the funds. - Included within donations received are administrative fees, which are earned from fees charged on processing customer donations in accordance with the customer contracts in place.
+Donations received are recorded as unrestricted as the Foundation has the ultimate discretion on the use of the funds. - Included within donations received are administrative fees, which are earned from fees charged on processing customer donations.
 These fees are recognised as the transactions occur.